 Moreover, night shift work in call centers and other types of outsourcing firms made a significant impact on working women in the Philippines.
-Women used to be prohibited from working between 10 PM and 6 AM of the following day in industrial companies, and working between midnight and 6 AM of the following day in commercial establishments.
+Women used to be prohibited from working between 10 PM and 6 AM on the following day in industrial companies and working between midnight and 6 AM on the following day in commercial establishments.

 The ban, however, did not apply if the women’s services were needed to prevent loss of life or property, avoid serious damage to facilities or goods, or if they were engaged in health and welfare services.

 In 2011, this restriction has been lifted because of the rapid increase in the number of women who work in call centers in the Philippines.